vanosg/brewpi-userdocs/source/after-install/program-arduino.rst

 To program your Arduino from the web interface, take the following steps:

 #.
-Make sure the BrewPi script is running.
-If it is not started by CRON, start it with:
+Log on to your BrewPi web interface by entering the Raspberry Pi's IP address into a web browser.
+(This is displayed when the installer finishes, or by typing ``ifconfig`` at a command prompt).
+If the web page does not come up, try manually starting it from the Raspberry Pi command line with:

     .. code-block:: bash